Skip to Content

 Things For Kids To Do in Las Vegas Away From The Strip

-Discovery Children’s Museum: Near the Fremont Street Experience, kids will enjoy exploring a number of engaging exhibits that aim to educate about water power, inventing, experimentation, and so much more.
-A museum dedicated to children is the itinerary item for kids when in Vegas.
+Discovery Children’s Museum: Near the Fremont Street Experience, kids will enjoy exploring several engaging exhibits that aim to educate about water power, inventing, experimentation, and more.

-Cowabunga Bay: Another water attraction, Cowabunga Bay will also delight your kids with numerous waterslides, a lazy river, wave pool.
-The park, located in Henderson and is likely worth the 20-25 minute drive from mid-Strip resorts if you are seeking to beat the heat with your family.
+Cowabunga Bay: Another water attraction, Cowabunga Bay is home to waterslides, a lazy river, and a wave pool.
+The park is located in Henderson and is worth the 20-25 minute drive from mid-Strip resorts if you’re looking to beat the heat.

 Natural History Museum: A Smithsonian Affiliate, the Museum of Natural History has numerous fossils and artifacts on display from around the world.